 4 garlic cloves, smashed

-1 teaspoon Pixian broad bean paste (Pixian dou ban jiang)
+1 teaspoon Pixian broad bean paste (Pixian dou ban jiang), or replace with hoisin sauce and a dash of chili oil

 Instructions

-- Alternative: Toss green beans in cooking oil and roast at 400°F (204°C) for 15 minutes until blistered and slightly dehydrated.
+- Roasting alternative: Toss green beans with cooking oil and roast at 400°F (204°C) for 15 minutes until blistered and slightly dehydrated.

-- In a wok over low heat, add 1 tablespoon extra light olive oil, red Sichuan peppercorns, and green Sichuan peppercorns.
+- In a wok over low heat, add 1 tablespoon of cooking oil, red Sichuan peppercorns, and green Sichuan peppercorns.

-- Stir-fry for 1 minute until fragrant, then remove the peppercorns and reserve the infused oil.
+- Stir-fry for 1 minute until fragrant, then remove and discard the peppercorns, reserving the infused oil.

-- Add ground pork and stir-fry until cooked through.
+- Add ground pork and stir-fry until fully cooked and lightly crispy.

 - Add preserved mustard greens, dried red chili peppers, and smashed garlic.
 Stir-fry for 1 minute until aromatic.

-- Add Pixian broad bean paste and cook for another minute, stirring constantly.
+- Add Pixian broad bean paste and stir-fry for another minute, stirring constantly to release its color and flavor.

 - Return the cooked green beans to the wok.

-- Drizzle in soy sauce and stir-fry everything together until evenly coated and heated through.
+- Drizzle in soy sauce and stir-fry until everything is evenly coated and heated through.

 Tips & notes